 Based on annual crime figures, Ottawa is one of the safest cities in Canada.
 Majority of the city’s residents report they are happy to walk alone at night.
 The capital of the country also has a lower unemployment rate compared to the average rate for the whole country.

 It is also a very affordable city.
-The cost-of-living index for Ottawa is 70.73, making it the eight cheapest cities in Ontario.
-Ottawa is also a great place for post-secondary education and has the highest number of residents per capita to have a PhD.
+The cost-of-living index for Ottawa is 74.8.
+Ottawa is a great place for post-secondary education and has the highest number of residents per capita to have a PhD.
 It also has the largest number of scientists and engineers.

 For anyone looking for a vibrant city, Ottawa might not be the number one choice.
 The city places more focus on government business than on tourism and entertainment.
 However, if you like the sound of living in a safe city with a healthy employment market and not packed with tourists, then Ottawa is a great option.